eradiate/eradiate/docs/rst/user_guide/onedim_solver_app.rst

 ``type`` parameter, a section should contain the parameters required to initialise the corresponding programmatic element.
 Each allowed option is referenced, as well as the corresponding class in the Eradiate codebase.
-Class documentation detail all their parameters and allowed values.
+Class documentation details all their parameters and allowed values.

-Sections and parameters can be omitted; in that case, they will be assigned default default values.
+Sections and parameters can be omitted; in that case, they will be assigned default values.
 Default section values are documented in the reference documentation of the :class:`.OneDimSolverApp` class and the other Eradiate classes.